opendocsg/slw-judgments-backfill/2009_SGHC_196/report.md

 8       Subsequently, on 9 April 2008 [ABR] commenced divorce proceedings in Singapore.
 This time round, it was [ABS] who applied to stay the Singapore proceedings on the ground that India is the more appropriate forum.

-9       As for whether an action in Singapore should be stayed on the ground that there is a more appropriate forum, in _Brinkerhoff Maritime Drilling Corp v PT Airfast Services Indonesia_ [1992] 2 SLR 776, Chao Hick Tin J, who delivered the judgment of the Court of Appeal, stated at [35] as follows:
+9       As for whether an action in Singapore should be stayed on the ground that there is a more appropriate forum, in _Brinkerhoff Maritime Drilling Corp v PT Airfast Services Indonesia_ <span class="citation">[1992] 2 SLR 776</span>, Chao Hick Tin J, who delivered the judgment of the Court of Appeal, stated at [35] as follows:

  Lord Goff, who delivered the judgment of the House in [ Spiliada Maritime Corporation v Cansulex Ltd [1987] AC 460], to which the other four Law Lords agreed, restated the law ... which is summarized in the third cumulative supplement to Dicey & Morris on Conflict of Laws (11th Ed) at para[s] 393-395 as follows: